 Fee, Funding and Enrollment

 M.Sc. engineering geology is a full paid course in CDG.
 The course fee is NRs.
-65,000 per semester for '73 batch.
+67,500 per semester.

 Scholarships at CDG

-The MSc Engineering Geology Program has a range of partial scholarships available for Nepali students commencing their studies on this program in 2016.
+The MSc Engineering Geology Program has a range of partial scholarships available for Nepali students commencing their studies on this program.
 But scholarship program will not cover full fee and will be provided to the best five students who has shown good academic performance in first semester.
 This scholarship will be sponsored by local companies and detail will be announced later.